Love Without Illusions

 Love Without Illusions (German: Liebe ohne Illusion) is a 1955 West German drama film directed by Erich Engel and starring Sonja Ziemann, Curd Jürgens and Heidemarie Hatheyer.
 It was shot at the Spandau Studios in Berlin with location shooting around the city including at Tempelhof Airport.
 The film's sets were designed by the art director Rolf Zehetbauer.

 Synopsis

-While her husband is held as a prisoner of war, a woman has become a doctor.
-When he is finally released he is unable to resume his former career, putting a strain on their marriage.
+While her badly wounded husband is held as a prisoner of war, a woman has become a doctor.
+When he is finally released he is unable to resume his former career as an actor, putting a strain on their marriage.